aoijs/website/src/content/docs/guides/other/events.md

 ---
-title: Client Events
+title: API Events
-description: This guide will be covering everything you need to know about events and their usage.
+description: This page contains all the events that are available in aoi.js.
-id: events
+id: clientevents
 ---

 <!-- omit from toc -->
 ### Table of Contents

 - [Types of Events](#types-of-events)